 The cooler weather and shorter days of winter make it the perfect time to find a cozy corner and curl up with a hot drink and a good book.
 Generally at this time of year I start thinking about warm weather getaways and my book list reflects that but this year I’m attempting to embrace winter so I’m focused on books set in winter and in cold and snowy places.

-As always my list includes both recently published books and old favourites that I have either read already or have on my “to be read” list.
+My list includes both recently published books and old favourites that I have either read already or have on my “to be read” list.
 All of them will transport you to another place or time and may even convince you that a snowy getaway should be at the top of your travel wish list.

 Last updated: January 18, 2024